xMAP® Connect: Advances in Aging and Dry Eye

 Scientists use xMAP® Technology to detect thousands of antibodies in hundreds of samples

 At the recent Drug Discovery and Development 2022 conference, Oncimmune® Chief Technical Officer, Hans-Dieter Zucht, gave a presentation about how his company’s scientists are using autoantibodies as biomarkers for a broad range of immuno-oncology studies.
-This work is made possible with bead-based multiplexing
+This work is made possible with bead-based multiplexing xMAP® Technology from Luminex, which allows the team to cost-effectively and rapidly query for hundreds or thousands of biomarkers in large numbers of samples.

 “The concordance and repeatability of these measurements is very high.”

 At Oncimmune, scientists have turned their attention to autoantibodies.
 This class of antibodies has already been used to elucidate clinically relevant interactions between tumor cells and the immune system.
-Oncimmune offers the check out this study of patients with metastatic urothelial carcinoma or see our
+Oncimmune offers the ImmunoINSIGHTS® autoantibody profiling service, which is supported by the company’s proprietary library of immunogenic proteins, spanning almost 9,000 antigens.
+That’s why multiplexing is so important—their R&D service team studies these proteins in hundreds or thousands of samples for their customers.

 Related Content